The number of monuments currently recorded is 29863

 This theme records monuments related to all the wars and conflicts in which that Australia has been involved.

 This theme records monuments related to the natural and technological disasters that have occurred in Australia.

 This theme records monuments erected in Australia to individual people who are either Australian citizens or foreigners.

 This theme records monuments related to the technological discoveries, and the scientific and agricultural achievements in Australia.

-Monument Australia is a volunteer organisation and the website is privately funded.
+Monument Australia is a volunteer organisation and is privately funded.
 Monument Australia is not funded by, or connected with any Commonwealth, State or Local Government Department or Agency.